 Ingredients Needed

-• Pasta: I love using bowtie pasta because its shape is ideal for mixing with veggies and soaking up the dressing.
+• Pasta: I love using bowtie pasta because its shape soaks up the dressing nicely.

-• Cucumber: Grab smaller, thinner cucumbers like English or mini salad cucumbers.
-If you can only get large cucumbers, peel their skin and remove the seeds.
+• Cucumber: Use English or mini cucumbers.
+If using large ones, peel and remove the seeds.

-• Cherry Tomatoes: These add a sweet, fresh flavor to this Greek Pasta Salad.
-Halve or quarter them depending on their size.
+• Cherry Tomatoes: Halve or quarter based on size.

-• Flavor Boosters: Olives for a briny taste, red onion for tang, and Italian parsley for freshness.
+• Flavor Boosters: Olives and red onion for tang, and parsley for freshness.

-• Feta: Choose good-quality feta for a creamy, tangy flavor.
-Leave it out if you’re dairy-free.
+• Feta: Use good-quality feta for creamy, tangy flavor, or skip for dairy-free.

 Take away the bite of red onion: If you’re sensitive to the flavor of raw onion, soak the diced onions in salted ice water for 10 minutes.
 Drain well before adding to the salad.